kuehnberger/vagrant-win11-carelink/README.md

 This is a Windows 11 vm for Virtualbox with automated download and installation of the CareLink software for Linux-users of Medtronic insulin-pumps in order to upload the pump's data to the CareLink platform from their Linux machines.

-This vagrant-script solves this problem, by automatically installing a freshly updated Windows 11 box in Virtualbox, downloads and installs the CareLink Uploader software and allows Linux users to plugin the bluetooth-usb-stick provided by CareLink and upload their insulin-pump-data to the platform of CareLink.
+This vagrant-script solves this problem, by automatically installing a freshly updated Windows 11 box in Virtualbox, downloading and installing the CareLink Uploader software & drivers.
+This allows Linux users to plugin the bluetooth-usb-stick provided by CareLink and upload their insulin-pump-data to the platform of CareLink.

 ## Installation
 Install VirtualBox and Vagrant on your Linux, then on the shell do: